 - Identify available local support resources

-Work with our website designer, to further develop and implement enhancements to the VOICES website.
-Implement web development including formatting and uploading information including multimedia elements.
+Website design interns will work with our website designer to further develop and implement enhancements to the website.
+They will implement web development, including formatting and uploading information including multimedia elements.

 All inquiries should be directed to Frank Fetchet at firstname.lastname@example.org.
 Please include a resume with your name, address, telephone number, email address and field of interest.

 Checks should be sent to: VOICES of September 11th

 161 Cherry St.